dhruvbhagtani/EMSC-8033-project/ProjectPlan.md

 ## Executive summary

-Large-scale circulatory patterns, called gyres, are omnipresent in the oceans.
-These gyres are known to be driven primarily by winds, but in recent years, it has come to light that surface buoyancy (heat and salt fluxes) can also affect the formation and evolution of these gyres.
-Although a full demystifcation of drivers of oceanic gyres is impossible within the time frame of the project, a step in the right direction is to implement a numerical solver for depth-integrated velocities in the presence of density variations (if time permits) for the mixed layer (ML) only.
+Implementing a numerical solver for depth-integrated velocities in the presence of density variations (if time permits) for the mixed layer (ML) only.
 For the purpose of the project, the ML is the only moving layer in the ocean, and there is no exchange of water masses between the ML and thermocline layer.

 ## Goals